Personify

 Our mentors aren't distant experts - they're the older friend your child never had.
 Someone who's been exactly where they are, just a few steps ahead.
 Kids open up to them because they feel understood, not evaluated.

-When your child wins, we feel it too — because we were there for every draft, every setback, and every breakthrough.
+We're there for every draft, every setback, and every breakthrough.

 30-day money-back guarantee · Cancel anytime · ~50 spots per year